History seminars at the IHR

 Dr Alan Crosby

-Alan is, among many other things, editor of the journal of the British Association of Local Historians.
+Alan is, among many other things, editor of The Local Historian, the quarterly journal of the British Association for Local History.